didacfontanet/entra-id-iam-lab/lab-09-graph-api/readme.md

 ## Objective

-Query Microsoft Entra ID programmatically using the Microsoft Graph API via Graph Explorer.
-Demonstrate how identity data (users, groups, memberships) can be retrieved and filtered through API calls rather than portal clicks — the foundation of IAM automation.
-Understand permission scopes, consent flows, and OData query parameters.
+Query Microsoft Entra ID programmatically through the Microsoft Graph API.
+Retrieve users, groups and group membership using REST calls and OData parameters instead of clicking through the portal, and understand how permission scopes and consent control what the API will return.

-**Zero Trust principle applied:** Verify explicitly — every API call must be authenticated and authorized with explicit permission scopes.
-No data is accessible without a valid token and consented permissions, regardless of the caller's identity.
+**Zero Trust principle applied:** Verify explicitly.
+Every API call has to carry a valid token and consented scopes.
+Being a Global Admin in the tenant doesn't grant access to the data by itself.

 ---